Icinga/icinga2/doc/6-object-types.md

   Name            |Description
   ----------------|----------------
   severity        |**Optional.** The minimum severity for this log.
-Can be "debug", "notice", "information", "notice", "warning" or "critical".
+Can be "debug", "notice", "information", "warning" or "critical".
 Defaults to "warning".

 ## <a id="objecttype-timeperiod"></a> TimePeriod